 Buildings are historic and date back to the Dutch colonial age.
 Each of the twenty-three villas is unique in décor, and each is lovingly furnished in a way that celebrates local style while providing every luxurious touch a discerning guest could wish for.

 An impressive collection of antiques goes a long way toward creating the very special character of this resort, and each villa has been built to resemble a traditional Javanese antique Limasan, Joglo, or Kudus wooden house.

 With the perfect balance of ancient and contemporary healing traditions, MesaStila’s award-winning spa brings you the finest therapies from Asia and the Near East.
-The Indonesian Archipelago has a long history of contact between Chinese and Arab traders, who introduced plants, herbs, and spices; bringing insights from Indian Ayurvedic, Chinese and Greek medicine and Arab healing practices.
-The traditional Indonesian Jamu vendors are a result of these enormous influences and today these people can be best described as walking-talking pharmacies.
+The Indonesian Archipelago has a long history of contact between Chinese and Arab traders, who introduced plants, herbs, and spices, bringing insights from Indian Ayurvedic, Chinese and Greek medicine, and Arab healing practices.
+The traditional Indonesian Jamu vendors result from these enormous influences, and today these people can be best described as walking-talking pharmacies.

 Cultural traditions were adopted as the traders traversed the region and one such ritual is the Hammam Turkish Bath.
 With its origins in Turkey, MesaStila is proud to house South East Asia’s only authentic Hammam, where steam bathing combines functionality with decadent cleansing rituals.
 Treatments include massages, reflexology, body scrubs, and wraps – some of which harness the powerful anti-oxidant properties of the locally grown coffee bean.

 Another highlight is the infinity pool which makes you feel like you are swimming through the treetops.